Four-acceleration

 potentials.
 For example, the particles can have the spin and magnetic moment,

-leading to the vector potential of the acceleration field and to the vector
+leading to the vector potential of acceleration field and to the vector

 is no longer equal to the particle’s

-covariant derivative of the stress-energy tensor of the accelerated field with
+covariant derivative of stress-energy tensor of accelerated field with mixed

 From the foregoing we can see that if the

-the field equations and then be used to calculate the four-acceleration by the
+field equations and then be used to calculate four-acceleration by the formula:

 From comparison of (5) and (3) it follows that the four-acceleration

-in the matter inside a typical particle can be estimated in the first
+in matter inside a typical particle can be estimated in the first approximation

 In this expression, the four-acceleration depends on

-the four-velocity of the matter’s motion inside the particle,
+four-velocity of matter’s motion inside the particle, on

-the coordinates inside the particle and on the coordinates of the particle
+coordinates inside the particle and on the coordinates of the particle itself

-itself inside the system.
-In case of using the general relativity instead of
+In case of using general relativity instead of

-the four-acceleration in general remains the same.
-An exception is that in the
+four-acceleration in general remains the same.
+An exception is that in general

-general relativity, the gravitational force and its contribution into the
+relativity, gravitational force and its contribution into four-acceleration are

 See also